yaejinpark/Kaggle-Fitbit/README.md

 Calorie intake assumptions were made based on [Estimated Calorie Requirements](https://www.webmd.com/diet/features/estimated-calorie-requirement)

-### Cleaning - Big Query
+### Cleaning - BigQuery: Calorie Data
 *Please note that if you are to attempt in recreating my work, my queries' syntax may not work 100% for DBMS and may require minor adjustments.
 The queries are strictly for the BigQuery setup I have, as shown in the user_activities table in the image below.*

 ![BigQuery Settings](/img/bigquery-setup.png)

 **active_levels**
-Found the user's active status by finding the average of distance they travelled and grouped by userID
+The user's active status were found by finding the average of distance they traveled/were active for and grouped by userID

 ```SQL
 SELECT Id,